-The costs of owning a car continue far past the date of purchase.
-Based on American Automobile Association (AAA)’s latest study on Driving Costs, owning a car costs an average of $9,666 per year.
+The average cost of owning a car is $10,728 per year or $894 per month, according to the American Automobile Association (AAA)’s “Your Driving Costs” report in 2022.
+This is a considerable increase of 11% from $805.5 per month or $9,666 per year in 2021.
 The actual expenses can vary based on several factors, such as the type of car, insurance and maintenance.
 They all play a role in the cost of owning a car.
 By knowing and understanding these factors prior to purchasing a vehicle, you can better determine if owning a car fits your budget.

 Average Annual Cost Per Vehicle Type

 The average cost of car ownership per year starts with the type of vehicle you drive.
 The bigger the vehicle, the more expensive it will be to maintain and fill the gas tank.

 Annual Average Cost to Maintain*

 Honda Civic, Hyundai Elantra,